Direction Matters: On the Implicit Bias of Stochastic Gradient Descent with Moderate Learning Rate: Main Results

 \begin{rmk} As the Rayleigh quotient~\eqref{eq:sgd-raleigh} (resp. \eqref{eq:gd-raleigh}) converges to its maximum (resp. minimum), the vector gets closer to the eigenvector of the largest (resp. smallest) eigenvalue~\citep{trefethen1997numerical}.
 Thus Theorem~\ref{thm:sgd-bias-informal} and \ref{thm:gd-bias-informal} suggest that, when projected onto the data manifold, SGD and GD converge to the optimum along the largest and smallest eigenvalue direction respectively.
 Here we are only interested in the projection onto the data manifold, since SGD/GD cannot move along the direction that is orthogonal to the data manifold as discussed in Section~\ref{sec:minimum-norm}. \end{rmk}

-\begin{rmk} For the ease of presentation, we make strong gap assumptions ($\lambda_1 > \lambda_2 + \smallO{1}$ and $\lambda_{n-1} > \lambda_n + \smallO{1}$), and show SGD/GD converges along the largest/smallest eigenvalue direction.
-Nonetheless, one can weaken these requirements and extend our analysis to show a refined result where SGD/GD converges along the subspace spanned by the eigenvectors of the top/bottom eigenvalues. \end{rmk}
+\begin{rmk} In Theorem \ref{thm:sgd-bias-informal} we use the gap between $\lambda_1$ and $\lambda_2$ to show a learning rate scheme such that SGD converges along the largest eigenvalue direction.
+This can be extended by considering the gap between $\lambda_r$ and $\lambda_{r+1}$ and the learning rate scheme defined similarly, then SGD converges along the subspace spanned by the eigenvectors of the top $r$ eigenvalues.
+Similar extension applies to Theorem \ref{thm:gd-bias-informal} as well. \end{rmk}

-\begin{rmk} We legitimately assume $b < \frac{n}{2} - \smallO{1}$ since it is not very meaningful to discuss SGD that uses more than (roughly) half of the training set as a mini-batch.
+\begin{rmk} We legitimately assume $b < n/2 - \bigTht{\nu}$ since it is not very meaningful to discuss SGD that uses more than (roughly) half of the training set as a mini-batch.
 Then the learning rate schedule in~\eqref{eq:moderate-lr} intersects with that in~\eqref{eq:gd-lr}, i.e., \emph{\eqref{eq:gd-lr} covers both moderate and small learning rate schemes}.
-And their intersection determines a moderate learning rate scheme, where SGD converges along the large eigenvalue directions while GD goes after the small eigenvalue directions.
+Their intersection determines a moderate learning rate scheme, where SGD converges along the large eigenvalue directions while GD goes after the small eigenvalue directions.
 This justifies the regularization effect of SGD with moderate learning rate. \end{rmk}

 \begin{rmk} Technically, in Theorem \ref{thm:sgd-bias-informal} one can set $b=n$ to include GD as a special case, so that GD also follows the large eigenvalue directions.
-However, the initial learning rate in~\eqref{eq:moderate-lr} needs to be at least $\frac{n}{\lambda_1} \ge n$ ignoring the small order term, which is way too large to be even numerically stable in practical big data circumstances.
-The typical learning rate for GD falls into learning rate schedule in~\eqref{eq:gd-lr}.
-Thus it follows the small eigenvalue directions according to Theorem~\ref{thm:gd-bias-informal}. \end{rmk}
+However, the initial learning rate in~\eqref{eq:moderate-lr} needs to be at least $\frac{n}{\lambda_1} \ge n$ ignoring the small order term, which is way too large to be even numerically stable in practical big data circumstances. \rebuttal{This observation is also directly supported by Theorem \ref{thm:gd-bias-informal}, where \eqref{eq:gd-lr} specifies the range of learning rate such that GD converges along small eigenvalue directions.
+Note the upper bound in \eqref{eq:gd-lr} linearly scales with $n$, and is large enough to include all learning rate that can be adopted in practice.
+Thus one cannot have a legitimate learning rate for GD to converge along the large eigenvalue directions as SGD does with moderate learning rate.} \end{rmk}